 Checking for False Tax Reports

 Typically, you'll realize someone has filed a false tax return with the IRS or a false income report when you receive a notice stating that more than one return has been filed for you or that you have unreported income.
 You may also get a notice that your refund has been offset, meaning you can't get the full refund amount.
 If any of these things happen, you should call the number on the IRS notice and let the agent there know about it.
 You will then be asked to file an IRS Form 14039, which verifies that your identity was stolen and the information provided was incorrect.
+If you've been a victim of fraud through the IRS, you can get an Identity Protection Pin to add extra protection against a second attempt.

 If You Suspect Theft